-3.6Reliability of Instruments
+3.7 Instruments' Reliability

 Reliability is defined as a measure of the degree to which a research instrument yields consistent results or data after repeated trials (Mugenda and Mugenda 1999).
 Orodho (2009) further notes that reliability of an instrument is the consistency in producing a reliable result.
-Piloting enabled the researcher to test the reliability of the instruments and also to familiarize herself with administration of the instrument.
+Piloting enabled the researcher to test the reliability of the instruments and also to familiarise herself with administration of the instrument.